cj-xu/AbstractTransformation/README.md

 This is a prototype implementation of the type inference algorithm introduced in the paper

 > U. Schöpp and C. Xu. **Inferring Region Types via an Abstract Notion of Environment Transformation**.
-To appear at APLAS'22.
+APLAS'22.

 based on the [Soot](http://soot-oss.github.io/soot/) framework.
 It takes a Java (bytecode) program as input and computes the region type of the given method in the program.